IELTS Cue Card Sample 4 - A journey you went on

 - There was no interesting thing to do or watch.

-- The vehicle was a public transport and stopped several times.
+- The vehicle was a mode of public transport and stopped several times.

 Necessary vocabulary for this cue card: